Reputation Management After an Arrest | The Discoverability Company

 Then expand.
 Publish content related to your professional expertise.
 Get involved in your community.
 If appropriate to your situation, some clients find that being open about their experience and what they learned from it generates the most powerful positive content of all.
 That is a personal decision, but it is an option worth considering.

 It is worth understanding the difference between Google results and formal background checks.
-Employers who run official background checks through screening companies receive structured data from court systems, not Google results.
+Employers who run official background checks through screening companies receive structured data directly from court systems.
 If your record has been expunged, it should not appear on a formal background check (though errors happen and you should verify).

 However, most hiring managers also Google candidates informally.
 That informal search is where reputation management makes the biggest difference.
 You cannot control what appears on a formal background check without legal action, but you absolutely can influence what shows up when someone types your name into Google.

 An arrest does not define you, and it does not have to define your search results permanently.
 The internet can be relentless, but it is also malleable.
-With the right approach, whether DIY or professional, you can build a digital presence that reflects who you actually are rather than the worst moment in your search history.
+With the right approach, whether DIY or professional, you can build a digital presence that reflects who you actually are.

 If you are feeling overwhelmed by what Google is showing for your name, that is completely understandable.
 Reach out for a free, confidential consultation.
 No judgment, just a clear assessment of your situation and an honest conversation about what can be done.

 The scale of this problem is larger than most people realize.
 The Brennan Center's research on Americans with criminal records estimates that roughly 70 million people in the United States carry some form of arrest or conviction history, and a significant share of those records circulate freely across public-facing websites regardless of case outcome.
-That number matters because it frames arrest record exposure not as a rare edge case but as a widespread issue affecting roughly one in three American adults.
-The digital layer compounds the harm: even when courts seal a record, the commercial data ecosystem that scraped and republished that record often moves far slower than the legal system that cleared it.
+That number matters because it frames arrest record exposure as a widespread issue affecting roughly one in three American adults.
+The digital layer compounds the harm.
+Even when courts seal a record, the commercial data ecosystem that scraped and republished that record often moves far slower than the legal system that cleared it.

 Understanding why removal is so complicated requires looking at how information flows after a booking.
 The Bureau of Justice Statistics tracks court and sentencing data at the federal level, and state-level equivalents feed those same data pipelines that mugshot aggregators and people-search companies draw from.
 The Vera Institute of Justice has documented how reentry barriers, including the persistence of online records, affect employment and housing outcomes for years after an arrest.
-Their findings reinforce what we see in client work: the reputational damage doesn't stop when the legal case closes.
-On the practical legal side, Nolo's criminal records encyclopedia offers jurisdiction-specific guidance on expungement eligibility that's worth consulting before you begin any removal campaign, since the strength of your expungement documentation directly affects how removal requests are received by the larger aggregator platforms.
+Their findings reinforce what we see in client work.
+The reputational damage does not stop when the legal case closes.
+On the practical legal side, Nolo's criminal records encyclopedia offers jurisdiction-specific guidance on expungement eligibility that is worth consulting before you begin any removal campaign, since the strength of your expungement documentation directly affects how removal requests are received by the larger aggregator platforms.

 The scale of arrest-record exposure in the United States is larger than most people realize.
 According to the Brennan Center for Justice, roughly 70 million Americans, about one in three adults, have some kind of criminal record.
-That statistic matters here because the online ecosystem built around arrest data wasn't designed to handle edge cases.
-It was designed for volume.
+That statistic matters here because the online ecosystem built around arrest data was designed for volume.
 Sites scrape and republish millions of records with no process for distinguishing a dismissed case from a felony conviction, which means your name can appear on dozens of aggregator pages even if you were never charged.

 The persistence of that data has measurable consequences.
-A 2023 survey cited by the Vera Institute of Justice found that people with visible arrest records face rejection rates that are 50 percent higher in certain job markets even when charges were dropped.
-Landlords, employers, and professional licensing boards increasingly run name-based searches before running official background checks, so a Google result showing a booking photo can eliminate an opportunity before any formal screening begins.
-We've seen this play out with clients who were never convicted of anything but still lost professional referrals because a mugshot page outranked their LinkedIn profile.
+The Vera Institute of Justice has extensively documented how visible arrest records create significant barriers to employment and housing.
+Landlords, employers, and professional licensing boards increasingly run name-based searches before running official background checks.
+A Google result showing a booking photo can eliminate an opportunity before any formal screening begins.
+We see this frequently in our work.
+People who were never convicted of a crime often lose professional referrals because a mugshot page outranks their professional profiles.

-If you're weighing whether this kind of effort is worth the investment, those numbers give you a concrete framework.
+If you are weighing whether this kind of effort is worth the investment, those numbers give you a concrete framework.
 A negative result sitting at position 3 is being seen by a meaningful share of everyone who searches your name.
 The same result at position 14 is not.
-Suppression isn't about perfection.
-It's about shifting probabilities in your favor, and the data shows that shifting results off page one produces a real reduction in real-world exposure.
+Suppression is about shifting probabilities in your favor.
+The data shows that shifting results off page one produces a real reduction in real-world exposure.

 Drew Chapin